Andrei-Popilian/VIP_Design_Xcode_Template/README.md

 * Download the repository and use the following commands:

 ### Install Templates
-* To install the templates, use the terminal and go to "VIPSwift" Folder (where the Makefile script is) and run the following command:
+* To install the templates, use the terminal and go to "VIPSwift" Folder (where the "Makefile" script is) and run the following command:
 ```bash
 make install_templates
 ```

 ### Uninstall Templates
-* To uninstall the templates, use the terminal and go to "VIPSwift" Folder (where the Makefile script is) and run the following command:
+* To uninstall the templates, use the terminal and go to "VIPSwift" Folder (where the "Makefile" script is) and run the following command:
 ```bash
 make uninstall_templates
 ```